Useful tips and information for people arriving at and traveling from Budapest’s Liszt Ferenc International Airport.

 Official airport taxi

-The airport operator has been battling these so called taxi hyenas for a long time, who are individuals who don’t belong to any taxi companies, but always fool their passengers, especially if they are foreign tourists.
+The airport operator has been battling these so-called taxi hyenas for a long time, who are individuals who don’t belong to any taxi companies, but always fool their passengers, especially if they are foreign tourists.

-No matter what, don’t let yourself be taken hostage by the unpleasant individuals, who often wait at the arrival hall, are too excited to help us with our packages, and attack with the sound of “Taxi, taxi!”!
+No matter what, don’t let yourself be taken hostage by the unpleasant individuals, who often wait in the arrival hall, are too excited to help us with our packages, and attack with the sound of “Taxi, taxi!”!

 The official taxi station can be found right next to the Terminal’s exit, and if you get a taxi from here, we can get the number of the taxi assigned to us from the dispatcher.

 Since May last year (2019), the airport’s security has been much more forceful against the hyenas that lurk at the airport, so we can expect to see less of them.

 Car rental at the Liszt Ferenc Airport

 We can choose from many different car categories, tariffs depending on this and the length of time we plan to use them, but we can take a smaller car for around 10,000Ft daily.

-In addition, there is a full flexibility, as with our own car we don’t have to adapt to anything or anyone else, in time or space.
+In addition, there is full flexibility, as with our own car we don’t have to adapt to anything or anyone else, in time or space.

 Another practical option is using the airport’s official transport services.
 It provides a quick and comfortable solution to reaching the city.

 Public transport to the city